 The core principle of the new standard is that an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 Further the new standard requires enhanced disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The effective date for adoption of IFRS 15 is annual periods beginning on or after January 1, 2018, the Group will adopt the standard with effect from April 1, 2018 by using the cumulative effect transition method and accordingly comparatives will not be retrospectively adjusted.
-The effect on adoption of IFRS 15 on Statement of Profit and Loss is not expected to be significant and the Group will recognise the effect of initial application in the opening retained earnings as per the transitional provisions prescribed under this Standard.
+The Group has adopted IFRS 15 Revenue from Contracts with Customers with effect from April 1, 2018 by using the cumulative effect transition method and accordingly comparatives have not been retrospectively adjusted.
+Refer note 2(e) for the impact of adoption of IFRS 15 on the Group's financial statements for the year ended March 31, 2019.